DariuszMeissner/Meal-Planner-App-JS/README.md

 - validation of forms based on empty fields
 - RWD

-## Features - Landing page
-- carousel changing on time or click
-- RWD

 ### What next?
 - improvement display table on small screen